amirhosseinbzg/amirhosseinbzg/README.md

 - 👋 Hi, I’m @amirhosseinbzg
-- 👀 I’m interested in Front-End Web Developement
+- 👀 I’m a Front-End Web Developer
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : LinkedIn: Instageram:@amirhosein_bzg Telegram:@amirhosein_bzg
+- 📫 How to reach me : LinkedIn:amirhosein bazgir, Instageram:@amirhosein_bzg, Telegram:@amirhosein_bzg

 <!---
 amirhosseinbzg/amirhosseinbzg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.